Manal Naharam

-Summary and Plot
+Plot

 Manal Naharam explores the stories of young Indians who travel to Dubai for better jobs and futures, leaving behind their families.
 The movie deals with friendship and romance.

 Mansur (Prajin), a sales commission agent in Dubai is in love with Poornima (Tanishka), a waitress at a restaurant.
 Anand (Gautham), in search of a job, is loved by Nisha (Varuna Shetty), the daughter of business tycoon Ibrahim Rabbani (Shankar).
 James (Jaise Jose), the third person in the group, gets into trouble that complicates things for everyone.